 As times and opportunities to serve evolved, Sisters began to minister in social services, parishes, diocesan offices and other settings.
 In the mid-1960s, we established missions in South America where we currently have native Peruvian Hermanas in community with SCLs from the United States.

-Today, our vision has become even more global as we partner to help improve people’s lives in Haiti, the Sudan and Kenya.
+Today, our vision has become even more global as we partner to help improve people’s lives in Haiti, and South Sudan.

 “Look forward to the good that is yet to be.”